Lone Italy fails to stop Russia sanctions

 'We're alone'

-The League's Matteo Salvini, dubbed Italy's de facto leader, whose party has a cooperation agreement with Putin's United Russia party, said in Moscow on 25 June: "The sanctions on Russia are useless and harmful … We are ready to go from words to deeds, but there aren't many who think like us in Europe and we're alone against the whole world".
+The League's Matteo Salvini, dubbed Italy's de facto leader, whose party has a cooperation agreement with Putin's United Russia party, said in Moscow on 25 June: "The sanctions on Russia are useless and harmful … We're ready to go from words to deeds, but there aren't many who think like us in Europe and we're alone against the whole world".

-"Sanctions on Russia damage us," Luigi di Maio, the 5MS chief, whose party is in talks to sign a similar United Russia cooperation pact, said on 5 June.
+"Sanctions on Russia damage us," Luigi di Maio, the 5MS chief, whose party has also flirted with a United Russia cooperation pact, said earlier in June.

-"We will promote a review of the sanctions system," Conte said ahead of Friday's talks, in what ended up as empty words for now.
+"We will promote a review of the sanctions system," Conte said ahead of Friday's talks, in what amounted to empty words for now.